-Would bidder be willing to allow other gover under the same terms and conditions? nmental entities to piggyback off this contract, if awarded,Yes \square No \square This bid shall remain in effect for ninety (90) excise and state and local sales tax (exempt). days from bid opening and shall be exclusive of federal offered, at the price and upon the terms and sted, to furnish any and all items upon which prices are conditions contained in the Invitation for Bid, Conditions ations and all other items made a part of the accepted corporation, firm, partnership, or individual had and that the contents of this bid as to person(s) engaged in this type of business person(s) engaged in their employees nor a authorized to execute the contract, that this company, as not prepared this bid in collusion with any other bidder, prices, terms, or conditions of said bid have not been my employee or agent to any other bidder or to any other brior to the official opening of this bid.
-And further, that agents have been for the past six (6) months directly nor not or combination to control the price of goods or services to bid thereon.
-Bidder (Entity Name) Signature Street & Mailing Address Print Name City, State & Zip Date Signed Telephone Number Fax Number
+Would bidder be willing to allow other governm awarded, under the same terms and conditions?
+This bid shall remain in effect for ninety (90) days fr excise and state and local sales tax (exempt). om bid opening and shall be exclusive of federal The undersigned agrees, if this bid is accepted, to offered, at the price and upon the terms and of Conditions of Bidding, Terms of Contract, and Special accepted contract. conditions contained in the Invitation for Bid, The undersigned affirms that they are duly author corporation, firm, partnership or individual has no bidder, and that the contents of this bid as to price communicated by the undersigned nor by any enother person(s) engaged in this type of business further, that neither the bidder nor their employ months directly nor indirectly concerned in any poprice of goods or services on, nor to influence any partices of goods. ot prepared this bid in collusion with any other es, terms or conditions of said bid have not been apployee or agent to any other bidder or to any prior to the official opening of this bid.
+And wees nor agents have been for the past six (6) bool or agreement or combination to control the Bidder (Entity Name) Signature Street & Mailing Address Print Name City, State & Zip Date Signed

+Fax Number